 It would be great if the school of your dreams called you up as soon as you graduate from college and offered you the teaching job you have always wanted.
 However, as anyone who has ever been hired for a teaching job knows, this is never the case.
 If you are a certified teacher wanting a teaching job, you will need to do some serious legwork.

-Obtaining a teaching position can be difficult, but it is much easier if you know where to look and start your job search with a keyword-rich, accomplishment-based, visually appearling teacher resume and cover letter t.
+Obtaining a teaching position can be difficult, but it is much easier if you know where to look and start your job search with a keyword-rich, accomplishment-based, visually-appealing teacher resume and cover letter.